ikbentimkramer/cdphmd/inst/www/md/accountability.md

 * Vacancy rate of homes in neighbourhood - The perceived change in the vacancy rate over the past 5 years of private and business properties that are available in the neighbourhood.
 * Desire to move - The desire to move to another place within the timeframe of two years.

-For more information regarding the analysis and cleaning of our dataset, see the ‘Final report Housing Market’ under ‘Downloads’.
+For more information regarding the analysis and cleaning of our dataset, see the ‘Final Report’ under ‘Downloads’.
 Several additional analysis methods, including statistical significance, can be found there.

 ## Merging municipalities